Update for 2021

 But now, as we come to mid-May, it is time to begin reopening our business and serving small gatherings again for new clients.

-We hope that you trust us and our experience working with hundreds of couples in the Savannah community to be the people to help you get married during the summer of 2020.
+We hope that you trust us and our experience working with hundreds of couples in the Savannah community to be the people to help you get married during the pandemic.
 To aide our reopening, we have created the following guidelines we will ask our new clients to acknowledge at booking.

 The 7 Savannah Custom Weddings & Elopements COVID-19 Safety Principles for Summer 2020 Elopements

-We hope this helps you as you make your summer plans.
-We continue to take more conventional bookings for fall 2020 and beyond.
+We hope this helps you as you make your plans until the pandemic is over.
 Thanks for all of your support during this difficult time.

 Until next time,